Skip to main content

 Each mode has by default its own rules.

-You can check which storage keys (cookies), properties and events are included by default in the dedicated article.
+For JS SDK, you can check which storage keys (cookies), properties and events are included by default in the dedicated article.

 You can also find the list of our cookies and storage keys in the Cookies & storage article.